jpellman/wiki.libjpel.so/IT-Mistakes.rst

 * Lack of consideration for how script may operate across environments (i.e., different versions of Linux, etc).

+* You cannot change ownership of a file or directory from a normal user to root easily (unless you are root).
+If you are changing ownership to root (or any other user) as a normal user, it `will not work`_.

 Simple Pragmatics
 -----------------